-While cooking from scratch is obviously the best choice, it’s not always feasible or practical.
-Most people (myself included!) are not going to prepare everything from scratch, especially if you’ve got a job, school, kids, travel…
+While cooking from scratch is obviously the ideal choice, it’s not always feasible or practical.
+Most people (myself included!) are not going to prepare everything from scratch, especially if you’ve got a job, school, kids, pets, or are traveling…

 So what to do when you buy packaged food?
 The answer is simply to consider every ingredient separately.

 My favorite example is comparing two “energy bars.”
-Here are the ingredients for the PowerBar Triple Threat® Chocolate Peanut Butter Crisp*:
+Here are the ingredients for the PowerBar Chocolate Peanut Butter Crisp*:

-* The ingredients list has changed slightly since I posted this list last year, and it’s a perfect example to see the subtle ways even ingredient names are changed to seem better.
-They previously called the first ingredient ”corn syrup” instead of “glucose syrup.”
-Likely the exact same stuff, but it seems people no longer like to see ”corn syrup” (whether or not it’s “high fructose”), and especially not at the top of the list.
-The “Soy Crisps” are now “Rice and Soy Crisps” – even though there was rice flour in them before. ”Barley Malt” became “Malted Barley” (sounds more wholesome, doesn’t it?).
-And the “Chocolate Flavored Coating” used to be called “Chocolatey Coating.”
+* The ingredients list has changed slightly since I first posted this list three years ago, and it’s a perfect example to see the subtle ways even ingredient names are changed to seem better.
+They previously called the first ingredient “corn syrup” instead of “glucose syrup.”
+Likely the exact same stuff, but it seems people no longer like to see “corn syrup” (whether or not it’s “high fructose”), and especially not at the top of the list.
+The “Soy Crisps” are now “Rice and Soy Crisps” – even though there was rice flour in them before.
+“Barley Malt” became “Malted Barley” (sounds more wholesome, doesn’t it?), and the “Chocolate Flavored Coating” used to be called “Chocolatey Coating.”
 Yum.
 Oh, and they’ve also dropped “Triple Threat” from the name, whatever that meant.

 I’ve bolded any ingredients that I’m pretty sure you can’t make at home (some of these are debatable, but I’ll leave that for the next few posts).
 Compare that to the ingredients of a Cashew Cookie Larabar: